A History of the Lineal Heavyweight Championship (1885 – 2021)

-Sharkey gained revenge two years later to begin a short reign himself before Primo Carnera, and Max Baer enjoyed brief spells at the top.
+Sharkey gained revenge two years later to begin a short reign before Primo Carnera, and Max Baer enjoyed brief spells at the top.

 In 1935, along came ‘The Cinderella Man’ Jack Braddock to embark on the unlikeliest period of influence.
 Despite 23 losses on his record, the then 30 year-old shocked Baer via decision.

 Having been dropped in both victories over Jersey Joe Walcott before hanging up his gloves, Louis’ rival was put forward for the vacant championship later that year.
-Walcott favored defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.
+Walcott got favored to defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.

 Charles made six defenses, including one over Louis on his 1950 comeback, before Walcott avenged his loss in 1951.